JoshData/python-email-validator/README.md

   smtputf8=False)
 ```

-For the fictitious address `example@ツ.life`, which has an
+For the fictitious but valid address `example@ツ.ⓁⒾⒻⒺ`, which has an
 internationalized domain but ASCII local part, the returned object is:

 ```python